Building From Source§

 --local

-However, mind that global installation is the recommended method for the Node.js module.
+Finally, mind that global installation is preferable for the Node.js module.

-If you customize the executable pathname with --go
+If you customized the executable pathname with --go

 or